-The primary goal of the CWST-EF is to be an integral part of NHERI, providing access to unique large-scale experimental test facilities, expert advice on experimental design and implementation to achieve research objectives of the Users, high quality data to researchers with traceable standards, efficient scheduling and cost-effective use of the facility, upholding health and safety standards for the staff and visiting personnel.
+The primary goal of the CWST-EF is to be an integral part of NHERI, providing access to unique large-scale experimental test facilities, expert advice on experimental design, and implementation of procedures to achieve research objectives of the Users, high quality data to researchers with traceable standards, efficient scheduling, and cost-effective use of the facility, upholding health and safety standards for the staff and visiting personnel.

 The Experimental Protocol incorporates the Test Plan, which consists on a series of activities to be executed during the study, and its associated sequence of events.
 Careful and open planning of physical model testing is extremely important to accomplish the desired objectives, to comply with the schedule program, and to be cost-effective.
 Planning of physical model tests is a continuous process, and requires a deep understanding of the processes to be simulated as well as the techniques applied.
 This is part of the collective experience of the CWST-EF team, including the previous experience with NEES operations 2004-2014.
 With clearly identified research objectives, the scope of the experimental work can be outlined, and the associated activities, milestones and durations can be planned beforehand.